Malaysia spas for all bods

-At these Malaysia spa resorts, indulge in everything from Balinese and Thai to Swedish, Japanese and Ayurvedic.
-Scrub, exfoliate, wrap, balance chakras...
+At these top Malaysia spa resorts, indulge in everything from Balinese and Thai to Swedish, and Ayurvedic.
+Scrub, exfoliate, wrap, balance chakras and commune with your inner child - if you have one.

 SEE ALSO Brunei Guide | Langkawi Guide | Penang Guide | Kuala Lumpur Shopping | Sabah guide | Kuala Lumpur Hotels | Australia Spas | Bali Spas | India Spas | Taipei Spas | Thai Spas | Tioman Guide | Kuala Lumpur Nightlife